September 20, 2025, 5:04 am | Read time: 7 minutes

 The small streets and narrow cobblestone alleys here know only one speed from the start.
 Slowly, attentively, in the few hours in Stralsund, we want to soak up as much as possible.
 And that’s not so easy, because the entire old town seems to have fallen into an early, collective winter sleep.
 No matter where you look, shops, galleries, bakeries, everything is closed.
 Sure, it’s a Sunday, but we expected a bit more for curious tourists like us.
 Even restaurants like the very venerable-looking “Zur Kogge” sometimes take several hours for lunch breaks.
 There are also noticeably few people on the streets–a UNESCO World Heritage site simply takes a siesta.

 However, I quickly realize that this is actually something nice.
 Here you have a city whose eventful history goes back centuries.
 And there is plenty of beautiful architecture to discover, especially the sometimes massive churches and the town hall, all built of red brick.
-And yet, on site, there is no compulsion to please visitors with an overabundance of sightseeing and shopping opportunities.
+And yet, the place is not desperately trying to please visitors with an overabundance of sightseeing and shopping opportunities.
 Because they will come anyway, especially in summer, that’s for sure.
-And so we stroll through the impressive archway gallery of the over 700-year-old town hall of Stralsund, built between 1300 and 1310.
+And so we stroll through the impressive archway gallery of Stralsund’s over 700-year-old town hall, built between 1300 and 1310.
 Only at the Stralsund Chocolate House are we a bit sad that it, of course, is also closed.

 6 of the Most Beautiful Christmas Markets in Mecklenburg-Vorpommern